AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 ### 3) Be sure that the code you think you have run has all successfully run and in order.

-It could be that the problem with your code, isn't that it doesn't work, it could be that you didn't run it or you didn't run it in the right order.
+It could be that the problem with your code isn't that it doesn't work as it is written, but that you didn't run it or didn't run it in the correct order.
 This should be one of the first things you check, while checking that the objects that you believe should be in your environment, are in your environment.

-It's also good practice to be refreshing your R session and clearing your R notebook output.
+It's also good practice to be periodically quitting your current R session and starting a new one, in addition to clearing your R notebook output.
 If you are encountering problems and haven't refreshed your R session, you may want to do that before further troubleshooting.

 ### 4) Google your error message

-The main advantage to Googling your errors, is that you likely not the first person to encounter the problem.
+The main advantage to Googling your errors is that you are likely not the first person to encounter the problem.
 Certain phrases and terms in the error message will yield more fruitful search results then others.